 - With recurring tasks, the start date is shown next to the task name.

-- Filter tasks by status: By default, all tasks—except for completed ones—are displayed.
-Click the FILTER button to select the statuses you want to view.
+- Filter tasks by status.
+By default, all tasks, except for completed ones, are displayed.
+Click FILTER on the top right to select the statuses you want to view.

-Once tasks are linked, you see them in the Tasks section.
-The tasks that were linked last will be listed first.
-You can always get more information about a task or make changes to it:
+Once tasks are linked, view them in the Tasks section.
+Tasks linked last are listed first.

-- NAME: This is the name you gave the task.
-If a task is recurring, you’ll see a clock next to it.
+- NAME: What the task is called.
+If the task is recurring, a clock appears next to it.

-- ASSIGNEE(S): View and change the team members assigned to the task here.
+- ASSIGNEE(S): You can change the team members assigned to the task here if needed.

-- Click on the task’s name to review it and edit its details.
+- Plus, click on the task’s name to review it and edit its details.

 Click the x to unlink unnecessary tasks.

-Once a team member completes a task, the job is automoved to the next stage.
-Or, if you’re manually moving a job to the next stage, decide what to do next with the incomplete task—unlink, move to the next stage, delete, or mark it completed (for more details, go here).
+When automove is enabled, jobs automatically go to the next stage when tasks are completed.
+If you’re manually moving a job to the next stage, you’ll need to decide what to do next with the incomplete task: Unlink it, move it to the next stage, delete it, or mark it completed (for more details, go here).

-You can manage linked tasks in these three places:
+You can manage linked tasks in three places:

-- The task editing window: Here, you’ll see which stage the task is in and the pipeline it belongs to.
+- The task editing window: Here, you’ll see which pipeline and stage the task is in.
 Click on the pipeline’s name to go to it.

-- The task list: Here, you’ll see what job a task is linked to as well as the stage and pipeline it’s in.
+- The task list: Here, you’ll see the job the task is linked to as well as the pipeline and stage it’s in.
 Click on the job’s name if you need to make changes to a linked task.

-- The pipeline: Look at the counter to the right of the job box to find out if there are any unfinished tasks or other job elements for the current stage.
+- The pipeline: The counter on the right shows the number of unfinished tasks in the current stage.
 For more details, go here.

 How to Change a Task’s Status or Assignee Inside a Pipeline

-- ...reviewing job details.
-Add, delete, or change the assignees of the linked task inside the current stage.
+- ...reviewing a job’s details.
+Add, delete or change the assignees of the linked task inside the current stage.
 See above for details.

-If there are incomplete tasks when a job is moved to a new stage, a pull-down menu appears in the Unfinished Requirements section, with the following selections to choose from:
+If there are incomplete tasks when a job is moved to a new stage, a pull-down menu appears in the Unfinished Requirements section.
+Choose one of the prompts:

-- Mark complete: This changes the status of the task to COMPLETED.
+- Mark complete: Change the status of the task to COMPLETED.

-- Move to next stage: This moves the task to the next stage without changing its status.
+- Move to next stage: Move the task to the next stage without changing its status.

-- Delete: This deletes the task from the job.
+- Delete: Delete the task from the job.

-- Unlink: This will unlink the task from the job.
+- Unlink: Unlink the task from the job.
 (It will still be available but no longer linked to the job.
 Once you unlink a task, you can link it to another job.)